A portrait of me by the inimitable Molly Crabapple.

 Because you like smart, unfiltered writing about sex, power, and culture—and because platforms like this don’t survive without reader support.

-Paid subscribers get access to exclusive advice columns, video/audio content, informal dispatches and personal reflections about my own experiences with desire.
+Paid subscribers get access to Pleasure-Seeking events, exclusive stories, and photo diaries from my wildest nights out—the stuff too juicy to share with the broader internet.
 If you want more of Pleasure-Seeking, subscribing for $6/month or $60/year is the single best way to support it.

 The more subscribers I get here, the more time I can dedicate to exploring New York’s sexual underground—which means that by pledging $6/month, you are literally keeping the beating heart of culture alive.
 Consider opting for a paid or founding subscription and sharing Pleasure-Seeking with your friends, lovers, and enemies.